• Skip to primary navigation

 Asian Stuffed Cabbage Leaves in Chicken Ginger Broth

-• The method of preparing the Napa cabbage leaves for filling doesn't differ very much from the method used for other cabbage leaves.
+• The method of preparing Napa cabbage leaves for filling doesn't differ very much from the method used for other cabbage leaves.

 • Napa cabbage leaves do not need as much blanching time as the white cabbage leaves require.
 Two minutes should be enough.
 Make sure that you prepare a few more cabbage leaves than you think you might need, this sort of cabbage is quite fragile and it can be that you will have to use more than one leaf in order to obtain a hole-free roll.